Technology and Social Change

 Pervasiveness High Very High Very High

-Skill complement Low → High Medium → High High
+Skill complement (worker expertise needed) Low → High Medium → High High

 Technology vs. Organization of Production